The Corporate Immigration Review: Australia

 i Legislation and policy

 Australia's immigration law is governed by two statutes: the Migration Act 1958 (Cth) (Migration Act) and the Migration Regulations 1994 (Cth) (Migration Regulations).
-These governing principles are administered by the Department of Home Affairs in relation to immigration, citizenship and border control, with functions including policy review and change, visa processing and decision-making.3 A number of agencies, including the Australian Taxation Office, assist the Department of Home Affairs in ensuring the compliance of overseas workers and sponsoring companies.
+These governing principles are administered by the Department of Home Affairs in relation to immigration, citizenship and border control, with functions including policy review and change, visa processing and decision-making.2 Several agencies, including the Australian Taxation Office, assist the Department of Home Affairs in ensuring the compliance of overseas workers and sponsoring companies.

-Australia has a complex immigration system and all foreign nationals require a visa to enter, remain or work in Australia.
-Australia's long-standing migration legacy has led to the development of a legislative framework that continues to be refined to respond to contemporary economic, political and cultural influences.
+Australia has a complex immigration system, and all foreign nationals require a visa to enter, remain or work in Australia.
+Australia's long-standing migration legacy has led to the development of a legislative framework that continues to be refined to respond to contemporary economic, political, cultural and humanitarian influences.

-The size and composition of Australia's migration programme is revised annually through the government's budget process and is inevitably informed by political discourse, in particular in 2020 and 2021, driven by the need of economic recovery in the post-covid-19 environment.
+The size and composition of Australia's migration programme is revised annually through the government's budget process and is inevitably informed by political discourse, driven in 2021 and 2022 by the need for economic recovery in the post-covid-19 environment, and humanitarian intake influenced by Afghanistan's Taliban takeover and the very recent Russian invasion of Ukraine.
 Key features of Australia's governance structure allow the executive branch of government considerable discretion as to who is eligible for entry into Australia.

-Specifically, the permanent migration programme is primarily guided by Australia's labour market shortages and needs.
+In terms of the corporate arena specifically, the permanent migration programme is primarily guided by Australia's labour market shortages and needs.
 Since 2013, the government has maintained that the total programme is to be made up of at least two-thirds of skilled migrants.
 The federal government's policy agenda has therefore been dedicated to the relationship between businesses and the supply of labour.
-Focus has also shifted to promote migration of highly skilled workers with experience immediately available to contribute into the Australian workforce as well as enhance the regulatory framework to strengthen compliance by sponsoring businesses.
+Focus has also shifted to promote migration of highly skilled workers with experience immediately available to contribute to the Australian workforce as well as enhance the regulatory framework to strengthen compliance by sponsoring businesses.

 ii The immigration authorities